Mdina is one of the most visited places in Malta, and it’s easy to see why.

 If you’re looking for interesting things to do in Mdina, you might want to check out the National Museum of Natural History near the main entrance.

-Housed in an 18th-century palace, the museum boasts a huge collection of specimens, including a 4000-year-old mummified Nile crocodile and a flying squid.
+Housed in an 18th-century palace, the museum contains a huge collection of specimens, including a 4000-year-old mummified Nile crocodile and a flying squid.

 9. Marvel at the beautiful Palazzo Falson